 - ISRIC WDC-Soils is a regular member of the Internation Science Council (ISC) World Data System (WDS) ; the WDS is registered as a Participating Organization in GEO.

 - ISRIC is a proud member of Global Open Data for Agriculture and Nutrition (GODAN).
 GODAN works to support global efforts to make agricultural and nutritionally relevant data available, accessible, and usable for application worldwide.

-- Global Soil Partnership (GSP) : ISRIC is a pro-active member of the GSP.
+- Global Soil Partnership (GSP) : ISRIC is a pro-active member of the GSP since its inception in 2012.
 We are contributing to training of national staff members in soil data handling, World Reference Base, and Digital Soil Mapping, mainly in support of GSP Pillar 4 (Information and Data) and Pillar 5 (Harmonization).

-In 2017, during the 5th GSP Plenary Assembly, ISRIC was elected to host the Soil Data Facility (SDF) of the Global Soil Partnership (PDF); since then, in partnership, we have been working towards implementation of a Global Soil Information System (GLOSIS).
+In 2017, during the 5th GSP Plenary Assembly, ISRIC was elected to host the Soil Data Facility (SDF) of the Global Soil Partnership (PDF) for a period of 5 years; in partnership, we have been working towards implementation of a Global Soil Information System (GLOSIS).

 - Food and Agricultural Organization of the United Nations (FAO) : ISRIC and FAO collaborate in the development of soil information systems to support broad scale analyses of food production and agricultural development, in the broader context of sustainable land management and climate change mitigation and adaptation.
 FAO is mandated by nations to support their food and agriculture development, with soils being an important carrier for agricultural activities.

 - Institute for Environment and Sustainability (JRC-IES, European Commission) : Collaboration to jointly develop new approaches in the areas of global and regional soil and land resources.